Indexed Finance (NDX) Price Down 8.3% This Week

 - The Web3 Project (WEB3) traded 213.7% higher against the dollar and now trades at $517.71 or 0.02213862 BTC.

-Indexed Finance’s genesis date was December 15th, 2020.
+Indexed Finance was first traded on December 15th, 2020.
 Indexed Finance’s total supply is 10,000,000 coins.
 Indexed Finance’s official website is indexed.finance.
 Indexed Finance’s official Twitter account is @ndxfi and its Facebook page is accessible here.

 Buying and Selling Indexed Finance

-It is usually not currently possible to purchase alternative cryptocurrencies such as Indexed Finance directly using U.S. dollars.
-Investors seeking to trade Indexed Finance should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Coinbase or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Indexed Finance using one of the exchanges listed above.
+It is usually not possible to buy alternative cryptocurrencies such as Indexed Finance directly using US dollars.
+Investors seeking to trade Indexed Finance should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, GDAX or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Indexed Finance using one of the aforementioned exchanges.

 Receive News & Updates for Indexed Finance Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Indexed Finance and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.